min69u/Reforestation/README.md

-## How do the trees get on the internet?
-They log on.
+## What did the late tomato say to the early tomato?
+I’ll ketch up